zjian107-su/100-days-of-code/log.md

 - 2 LeetCode practice

 **Thoughts:** The merge K sorted lists problem needs the function of merge 2 sorted lists, and “devide and conquer”.
+### Day 23: Febuary 06, 2022

+**Today's Progress**:
+- 4 LeetCode practice (plus 1 review)

+**Thoughts:** I got a phone call at 4:00 am from my friend.
+I started to mumble in different languages, and then I also mentioned Elixir.
+It means I am getting it🤪.